untoldgarden/meadow-manual/index.md

 title: Home
 ---

-# Welcome to Meadow Manual
+# Welcome to the Meadow Manual

-This is the starting point of your manual.
-You can add an introduction, an overview, or instructions here.
+Meadow is a social platform for creating, publishing and distributing XR experiences.

 <!-- More content as needed -->